goatshriek/stumpless/docs/portability.md

 # Portability in Stumpless

-Stumpless is built to be compact and efficient, which makes it an excellent option in embedded scenarios.
-However, this means that portability is equally important to the design, as in order to work in constrained environments it must be able to handle a variety of situations that don't arise in standard desktop or server environments.
+Stumpless is built to be compact and efficient, making it an excellent option in embedded scenarios.
+This means that portability is a key factor of the design: in order to work in constrained environments it must be able to handle a variety of situations that don't arise in standard desktop or server environments.

 Stumpless follows a few key principles in its design in order to be feature-rich and easy to maintain while remaining as portable as possible:
- * **no `#ifdef` directives in source files**
+ * **No `#ifdef` directives are allowed in source files.**
-   Source code with preprocesor directives that add, alter, or remove functionality are easy to add, but hide configuration-specific behavior and build environment dependencies across source code, and can make it harder to understand program flow.
+   Source code with preprocesor directives that add, alter, or remove functionality are easy to add, but scatter configuration-specific behavior and build environment dependencies across source files, and make it harder to understand program flow.
 These snippets should instead be factored into separate config source modules that keep portability handling code away from other logic and easy to find, understand, and modify.
- * **have default behavior that handles missing dependencies** This doesn't mean that you need to re-implement other libraries, but you should provide some sane fallback behavior that will function in their absence.
+ * **Have default behavior that handles missing dependencies.**
+   This doesn't mean that you need to re-implement other libraries, but you should provide some sane fallback behavior that will function in their absence.
 This can be as simple as raising a target unsupported error or